 Residents and non-residents are taxed at progressive income tax rates ranging from 5% to 35%; however, special tax rates are applicable in case of gains derived from securities (including dividends), interest, and real property.

 Personal income tax (PIT) rates

-The following PIT rates are currently applicable (as from January 1, 2019):
+The following PIT rates are currently applicable (as of 1 January 2019):